 While the young women of the village transplanted rice-seedlings to the paddy mud, they sang songs to the kamisama with ancient melodies

-.
 In these songs Basho hears the origins of “refinement” -- which means “poetry” as well as all of culture that refines us to a higher state.
-Here is a rice planting song from Iwate-ken in the Deep North.
+Here is a rice planting song from the heartlands, Iwate-ken in the Deep North.

 Women washing taro in the river begin with a simple counting rhythm, similar to “one-potato, two-potato…” but also meaning “Does he have a mistress in the Capital and which one of us wll he prefer?”
 Taro are traditionally harvested on the day of the harvest moon, the 15th of the 8th Moon.
 ‘Round’ refers to the shape of taro, of the full moon, and of certain parts of a woman’s body: “Tiny taro are preferred.”

 Either the women sing the song “Washing Taro” to the famous 12th century poet Saigyo, or he sings to them, of the reality of marriage in Japan: she works hard every day in the four seasons, struggling to feed herself and the children on staple foods like taro (or potatoes) while he goes wherever husbands go, eating fancy foods in restaurants and enjoying pleasures he cannot find at home.
 The haiku – with the plural “women,” onna domo, suggesting the lyrics of the song -- affirms the solidarity of women replacing the loneliness of the wife while her husband goes where he pleases, doing his own thing.